5h0ckw4v3/pfSense_Playbook/README.md

 To be able to use this playbook follow steps bellow;

   - create administrator user or give all ssh privileges to this user

   - install sudo package on pfsense

+  - On system/sudo set it up like bellow;
+      - select this user
-  - On system/sudo select this user, run as select User: root, select checkbox No password, and on Command list type ALL.
+      - run as select User: root
+      - select checkbox No password
+      - In Command list box type ALL

   - On custom configuration set up to Include at End and Save.

   Obs: Avoid to use defaul user Admin if you use him this playbook may does not works as you want.

+5h0ckw4v3